Quantcast

 1930s–1940s

 Hopper began his acting career as a teenager.
 He made his first stage appearance at the Pasadena Community Playhouse, in She Loves Me Not.
 He worked in summer stock in Ogunquit, Maine.
-He appeared on Broadway in the short-lived comedy Order Please (1934) and as a member of the ensemble in Katharine Cornell's production of Romeo and Juliet (1934–35).
+He appeared on Broadway in Order Please (1934) and as a member of the ensemble in Katharine Cornell's production of Romeo and Juliet (1934–35).

-After that, he had roles that included playing a sergeant in the John Ford Western, Stagecoach (1939); an intern in The Return of Dr. X (1939); a college football player in Over the Goal (1939); and reporters in Knute Rockne, All American (1940), The Maltese Falcon (1941) and Yankee Doodle Dandy (1942).
+Hopper's film roles included Stagecoach (1939), The Return of Dr. X (1939), Over the Goal (1939), Knute Rockne, All American (1940), The Maltese Falcon (1941) and Yankee Doodle Dandy (1942).

 Hopper became an actor because his mother expected it of him.
 "When I worked at Warner Bros.," Hopper said, "I was so scared I stuttered all the time."